 AKC Limited Registration

-Our puppies all go home with AKC Limited Registration.
+Our puppies all go home with AKC Limited Registration, upon request for papers on pick up day or before only.
 Briefly, this registration was made available by the AKC to assist breeders in preventing the breeding of the puppies they produce.
 All too often these pets are bred, producing litters of puppies for their new owners who have neither the education required to make good breeding choices, nor the understanding of the risks involved Those of us who love our breed want to stop the irresponsible breeding of these pet dogs.
 This was the tool that the AKC provided to breeders.
 Most if not all reputable breeders now use the Limited Registration option.
 A Limited Registration still allows you to show in obedience, agility and hunting events.Your pup is still AKC registered.
 Yes, your pup is AKC registered.
 Again, this (a limited registration) is a hint of a breeder who cares what happens to the pup when it leaves there home..

 Spay & Neuter Agreement